WCAT Radio Tower

 The WCAT Radio Tower, at 135.7 m, is the tallest man-made structure in Vermont.
 It is located in Burlington, Vermont.
-It broadcasts at 5000 Watts.
+The station broadcast with 5,000 watts.
 WCAT was the only radio station that had a radio tower within the city limits of Burlington.
 There is a second 109.0 m tower, also built in 1981, which is a directional aerial beside the WKDR Radio Tower.
 There is also a third tower on the site, which is 81.0 m tall.